Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

 \subsection{Analysis}

-: To address Q2, we evaluate DaCoRL in the robot navigation tasks with different initialization strategies proposed in Section \ref{network_expansion}.
+: To address Q2, we evaluate DaCoRL in the navigation tasks with different initialization strategies described in Section \ref{network_expansion}.
 The average returns over all tasks during the first $100$ policy iterations are shown in Fig. \ref{fig:performance_init}.
-Here, we shorten the three initialization implementations to ``Random", ``Random Head", ``Nearest Head", respectively, to ensure the readability.
+Here, we shorten the three initialization implementations to ``Random", ``Random Head" and ``Nearest Head", respectively, to ensure the readability.

 From Fig. \ref{fig:performance_init}, it is clear that the initialization by Nearest Head can enable DaCoRL to attain a better initial policy and more positive forward transfer to the new task, which is consistent with our analysis in Section \ref{network_expansion}.
-Meanwhile, Random Head exhibits obvious positive forward transfer on Type I and Type II environments and negative forward transfer on the Type III environment, compared with Random initialization.
-Referring to \cite{wang2019incremental1,wang2019incremental2}, a possible explanation is that, in the Type III environment, Random Head often chooses an initial policy that hinders the exploration of the new task such that the agent needs to spend more time in the early training stage to counter the old policy, resulting in slow performance improvement.
+Meanwhile, compared with Random initialization, Random Head exhibits obvious positive forward transfer on Type I and Type II environments and negative forward transfer on the Type III environment.
+Referring to \cite{wang2019incremental}, a possible explanation is that, in the Type III environment, Random Head often chooses an initial policy that hinders the exploration of the new task such that the agent needs to spend more time in the early training stage to counter the old policy, resulting in slow performance improvement.

-{\em 2) Influence of the Number of Instantiated Contexts ($K_T$)}: Intuitively, instantiating a separate context for each task contained in the dynamic environment (i.e., $K_T=T$, each output head of the policy network corresponds to the policy for an individual task) is likely to result in an optimal policy for the agent.
-However, it is hard to operate in practice, especially when the dynamic environment comprises a large number of tasks due to the complicated network structure and challenging model training process.
-Thus, it is necessary to investigate the influence of the number of instantiated contexts on the performance of DaCoRL (Q3).
+{\em 2) Influence of the Number of Instantiated Contexts ($K_T$)}: Intuitively, instantiating a separate context for each task contained in the dynamic environment (i.e., $K_T=T$, task-specific output head within an individual time period) is likely to result in an optimal policy for the agent.
+However, because of the intricate network architecture and challenging model training procedure, it is problematic to use in practice, particularly when the dynamic environment comprises a large number of tasks Thus, it is necessary to investigate the influence of the number of contexts on the performance of DaCoRL (Q3).